yusufozturk/panther/docs/gitbook/operations/runbooks.md

  When the system has recovered they should be re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.

+## panther-layer-manager
+This lambda manages updates to the lambda layers attached to the Panther policy and rule engines.

+ Failure Impact
+ * Failure of this lambda will prevent users from updating global helper functions.
+ * Failed events will go into the `panther-layer-manager-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-layer-manager-queue` using the Panther tool `requeue`.

+## panther-layer-manager-queue
+This sqs queue is used to communicate layer update requests to the layer manager function.

+ Failure Impact
+ * Failure of this sqs queue will prevent users from updating the globals layer.
+ * Failed events will go into the `panther-layer-manager-queue-dlq`.
+When the system has recovered, one event should be re-queued to the `panther-layer-manager-queue` using the Panther tool `requeue` and the rest should be purged.

+## panther-layer-manager-queue-dlq
+This is the dead letter queue for the `panther-layer-manager-queue`.
+ Items are in this queue due to a failure of the `panther-layer-manager` lambda.
+ When the system has recovered they should be re-queued to the `panther-layer-manager-queue` using the Panther tool `requeue`.

 ## panther-log-alert-dedup
 The `panther-rules-engine` lambda manages this table and it is used to deduplicate of alerts.
 The `panther-log-alert-forwarder` reads the ddb stream from this table.